berk76/words/README.md

 ## Files and directories

-Create following directory structure:
+First time you run program you will be prompted about dictionary language.
+After choosing language program will create following files and directories:

-* `Words/Words.jar` - binary file of compiled application
+* `./setup.properties` - configuration file with your settings
-* `Words/Data/Dictionary.txt` - dictionary file (see below)
+* `./Data/Dictionary.txt` - dictionary file
-* `Words/Data/MP3/*.mp3` - MP3 files with pronunciation (see below)
+* `./Data/MP3/` - MP3 directory for files with pronunciation

-## Dictionary file structure

-Dictionary is CSV file with following structure.

-`foreign word;native word;category name`

 ## MP3 files

-MP3 file should have the same name as foreign word in `Dictionary.txt`.
+Each time when you add new word or when you edit existing word program will automatically download MP3 with sound from internet for you.
+Optionally you can download MP3 manually and place it into MP3 directory.
 You can obtain MP3 files for your dictionary from following sites:

 * http://forvo.com
 * http://soundoftext.com